By Cat, Sept 2016 (Photo, right, from Wikimedia Commons)

 Version 1 (makes 1 – 2 servings):

 This version is adapted from Epicurious (2).
 “Cooks’ Note: Using fresh turmeric adds a clean, bright flavor to this drink, but dried turmeric can be substituted when fresh is not available.
 Keep in mind that dried turmeric will settle to the bottom of the mug, so stir well before drinking.”
+You could also add other spices (see above for options); I add crushed cardamom seeds during holiday season.

 - 1 cup unsweetened non-dairy milk, preferably coconut milk beverage or other nut milk